nasa-jpl-memex/memex-explorer/README.md

     AWS_KEY_ID: The key id for your aws account

-    AWS SECRET: the key secret for your aws account
+    AWS SECRET: The key secret for your aws account

-    HTPASSWD_PATH: the HTTP login password path.
+    HTPASSWD_PATH: The HTTP login password path.
 This file should have been given to you.
-(If not email ...possibly @ahmadia ?). place it at a location not tracked by git and enter the absolute path to this location in the value of this variable.
+Place it at a location not tracked by git and enter the absolute path to this location in the value of this variable.

 Additionally, you can choose to deploy a different git branch than the production branch.

-Once you have set these variables, you can start a new machine with `source nocommit.sh`, which will create an ec2-machine, place a login key for it in memex-explorer/deploy/keys and run the deploy script on the new machine.
+Once you have set these variables, you can start a new instance with `source nocommit.sh`, which will create an ec2 instance, place a login key for it in memex-explorer/deploy/keys and run the deploy script on the new instance.

-The login key for the new machine will be given three names:
+The login key for the new instance will be given three names:

     One based on the IP address of the new server.